top of page

 At times, when the child in me takes charge of my thoughts, even my imagination runs wild thinking of all the small yet complex steps that are involved in creating a book.

 Is it not interesting to see how the dimension of publication has shifted to a more digital form?
 Back in the day, though we had access to technology, hard-copy books were still in high demand and there is just something different about holding a physical book in your hands.
-The earthy smell, the touch and the feel distinguishes it from the digital formats of reading.
+The earthy smell, the touch and the feel distinguish it from the digital formats of reading.
 Sometimes, it feels like the cover of a book calls out to you.

 We want the children of Meghalaya to feel the joy of reading and enjoying the process of storytelling.
 In their physical forms, we want them to experience the sheer joy of holding a physical book, running their fingers through the illustrations and learning how to take care of a book.
 All the 45 storybooks that will be curated will be printed and piloted as physical copies at selected Anganwadi Centres and we would love to see such contextual storybooks being absorbed into the curriculum of the State.

 As I reflect back on ‘Where does a book come from?’
 I feel like I finally have some understanding of the literary voyage of a book.
-It has been two decades and it amazes me how much thought and creativity, hard work and passion goes into curating even a small children’s book.
+It has been two decades, and it amazes me how much thought and creativity, hard work and passion goes into curating even a small children’s book.

 I hope the children who read these storybooks will be as curious about what goes into making a book, and I hope these contextual storybooks open up a world of possibilities and imagination for them.